 Remi has always been interested in public affairs and is passionate about issues of justice, equity, and African development.
 She is touched by the plight of all who suffer exclusion and other forms of injustice: children, women, the disabled, the poor and the unschooled.
 She is concerned that the young people of Nigeria have to bear the brunt of the prevailing culture of corruption and pay for it in mass failure in their educational pursuits, very high levels of unemployment, and feelings of anxiety and hopelessness concerning their future.
 She therefore seizes every opportunity for engagement, for example, through the conduct of her “Life Skills” Seminar.

 Remi’s interest in public affairs and development issues influenced her decision to retire voluntarily from her position at the Obafemi Awolowo University in 2010 in order to devote more of her time and resources to those pursuits.
-She joined KOWA Party and was elected its National Public Relations Officer, a position she still occupies.
+She joined KOWA Party and was elected its National Public Relations Officer.
 She is KOWA Party’s candidate for the 2015 Presidential elections.

 Remi contributes regularly to Nigerian media discourse.
 For example, she was a blogger for 234 Next until it stopped publishing, and she is currently a columnist with The Niche, a weekly (Sunday) newspaper.
 She has published three books on the Nigerian (and African) condition: A Trust to Earn – Reflections on Life and Leadership in Nigeria (2010); Igniting Consciousness – Nigeria and Other Riddles (2013); and Daybreak Nigeria – This Nation Must Rise!
 (2014).